Mal-Pat/LeanAide-Analysis/Failure_Analysis/proofnet_valid1.md

 > Unknown Identifier `IsCondensationPoint`

 > **Solutions:**
-> Use an LLM to give the definition of the unknown term and use that to construct the Lean code
+> Use an LLM to give the definition of the unknown term, and first re-word the statement with that definition, and then formalize the new statement.
+> Or is it just enough to tell the LLM to use the definition of the unknown term without re-wording the statement?
+I think this would be more prone to errors.

 **Error Type 2**